alerodri1976/Solow/README.md

 ```Julia
 using ModelingToolkit, DifferentialEquations, NonlinearSolve, Plots
 ```
-Then we define our parameteres.
+Then we define our parameteres

 ```Julia
 @parameters t A α s δ g n